 Once you add the oil and the wok is well coated (swirl it all around), pour in your egg mixture and quickly use a wooden spoon or spatula and fold the eggs gently but quickly, like you are making scrambled eggs.
 You don’t want any browned eggs in this dish, just fluffy clouds of egg with your shrimp dispersed throughout.

-Once the eggs look done (be careful not to overcook them), transfer to a plate, garnish with the scallions/sprouts you reserved earlier, and serve with steamed rice.
+Once the eggs look done (be careful not to overcook them), transfer your stir fried shrimp and eggs to a plate, garnish with the scallions/sprouts you reserved earlier, and serve with steamed rice.